-The relatively shallow level of the tectonic underplating of the schists directly beneath deep crustal large-volume batholithic rocks requires the prior tectonic erosion of the mantle lithosphere (mantle wedge) that hosted the source regime for the overlying batholith.
+The shallow level of the tectonic underplating of the schists directly beneath deep crustal large-volume batholithic rocks requires the prior tectonic erosion of the mantle lithosphere (mantle wedge) that hosted the source regime for the overlying batholith and parts of the deepest arc crust.
 Integrated mantle xenolith studies and deep seismic imaging document this process.
 Late Miocene small volume volcanic flows and plugs from the central Sierra Nevada batholith [Figure ¿fig:context?] carry xenolith suites that sampled the Cretaceous mantle wedge of the overlying batholith [Ducea and Saleeby, 1996, Ducea and Saleeby [1998a]; Lee et al., 2001, Lee et al. [2006]; Saleeby, 2003].
 The central and northern regions of the batholith are currently exposed over shallow to medial crustal depths (2 to 4 kb pressure), whereas at its southern reaches traversing towards the Garlock fault, a continuous gradient to deep levels (10 kb) is exposed [Nadin and Saleeby, 2008].
 At these deep levels the structural base of the batholith consists of the normal sense remobilized shallow subduction megathrust, beneath which lie the underplated schists [Chapman et al., 2010, Chapman et al. [2012], Chapman et al. [2016b]; Saleeby, 2003].
 Seismic reflection data image the megathrust as effectively flat beneath the western Mojave plateau [Yan et al., 2005], and dipping ~30ºN beneath the southernmost Sierra Nevada region [Malin et al., 1995].
 The Garlock fault [Figure ¿fig:context?] nucleated during the early Miocene along this inflection in the megathrust [Saleeby et al., 2016], which constituted a lateral ramp in the subduction megathrust system [Chapman et al., 2016b; Saleeby, 2003].
-In contrast to the central Sierra xenolith suite, mantle xenoliths recovered from the eastern margin of the southern California batholith record the tectonic erosion of sub-continental mantle lithosphere (including Cretaceous mantle wedge), and the underplating of Farallon plate mantle lithosphere [Luffi et al., 2009; Shervais et al., 1973; Shields and Chapman, 2016].
+In contrast to the central Sierra xenolith suite, mantle xenoliths recovered from the eastern margin of the southern California batholith record the tectonic erosion of sub-continental mantle lithosphere (including Cretaceous mantle wedge), and the underplating of Farallon plate mantle lithosphere [Luffi et al., 2009; I’m not sure if it is Brandon, et al., but whoever they are it is a weak paper, and they base this on Hf isotopic data, which is dicey, at best.
+I would not include that reference here.
+What we cold do to guard against a potentially hostile review is later is add the reference into the text with the Luffi et al. reference where we talk about Dish Hill and Cima being a sequence of underplated Farallon nappes with a roof of sub-continental mantle lithosphere..
+Once we are through review, we could consider taking it out!
+Shervais et al., 1973; Shields and Chapman, 2016].
 More specifically the Dish Hill suite [Figure ¿fig:context?] samples an upper mantle duplex with imbricated nappes of Farallon plate oceanic mantle lying in structural sequence beneath a relatively thin roof of attenuated continental lithosphere peridotites.
 The mantle duplex is interpreted to have formed as the Farallon plate retreated following Shatsky conjugate low-angle subduction [Luffi et al., 2009].
 The reconstructed position of Crystal Knob, directly outboard of the Dish Hill locality [Figure ¿fig:context?], as well as the neck having penetrated the Franciscan accretionary complex, clearly poses the question of the Crystal Knob suite having sampled additional underplated Farallon mantle nappes, in structural sequence with the Dish Hill mantle duplex.